riverwm/river/README.md

 Instead, users can choose any window manager implementing the [river-window-management-v1] protocol.

+Read my blog post [Separating the Wayland Compositor and Window Manager](https://isaacfreund.com/blog/river-window-management/) for an in-depth explanation.

 There is a [list of compatible window managers](https://codeberg.org/river/wiki/src/branch/main/pages/wm-list.md) on our [wiki](https://codeberg.org/river/wiki).